Unique Injury Risks Posed by 18-Wheelers

 Large Blind Spots

-18-wheelers have significant blind spots, making it more difficult for their drivers to identify whether they are going to cause a collision with a simple lane-change or other basic traffic maneuver.
+18-wheelers have significant blind spots, making it more difficult for their drivers to identify whether they are going to cause a collision with a simple lane change or another basic traffic maneuver.
 Many people understand that 18-wheelers (and other large trucks) suffer from blind spot issues and make efforts to either fall back to a reasonable distance or overtake the 18-wheeler truck so as to avoid remaining in the blind spot.

 18-wheelers can weigh up to 40 tons, making it nearly 15 to 16 times the weight of the average motor vehicle.
 The significant weight of an 18-wheeler, in conjunction with its unique structural profile (with a trailer lagging behind and swiveling on an anchor point), can make it rather lacking from a maneuverability perspective.

 Fundamentally, an 18-wheeler requires more time, energy, and physical space — compared to a smaller, lighter vehicle — to conduct basic traffic maneuvers.
 This can cause accidents even when the 18-wheeler driver is aware of an impending collision and is attempting to maneuver away from the collision.